 - Learn from our past, tackle current issues, and create an equitable future.

-- We introduced the Access to Science Pipeline in 2016, an integrated set of programs that reduce barriers to science for traditionally under-represented and under-served children and families.
+- We introduced the Access to Science Pipeline in 2016, an integrated set of programs that reduce barriers to science for systemically under-represented and under-served children and families.
 These programs have grown substantially.
 Prior to the COVID-19 crisis, 4,300 families receiving public assistance, experiencing homelessness, or in foster care were benefitting from free or deeply-discounted Family and Youth Access memberships.
 Our Science on Wheels outreach program was on track to serve 115,000 students statewide during the 2019-20 school year, including 59,000 in low-income Title I schools.
-113 high school students participate in our high school development programs; 65% of them identify as female and more than 75% of them identify as people of color.
-135 youth from low-income families will receive a free week of science camp this summer.
+113 high school students were participating in our high school development programs; 65% of them identify as female and more than 75% of them identify as Black, Indigenous, and People of Color (BIPOC).

-- An internal IDEA Committee formed in 2018.
-This is a group of colleagues throughout the organization including Senior Leadership who meet to examine policies and explore new ways to combat racism both in our workplace and society.
-This has increased the quality of our internal dialogue and training.
+- An internal IDEA Committee formed in 2018, a group of colleagues from all parts of the organization who meet to examine policies and explore new ways to increase inclusion, diversity, equity, and access both in our workplace and society.
+The IDEA Committee increased the quality of our internal dialogue and training.
 The Committee also did the foundational work to create the IDEA Statement that the Board of Directors adopted in June 2019.

-- We are recognizing, celebrating, and amplifying the work of scientists and innovators who are People of Color in our Science in the City lectures, in special exhibits, and in permanent markers across the science center campus and on our website.
+- We are recognizing, celebrating, and amplifying the work of scientists and innovators who are BIPOC in our Science in the City lectures, in special exhibits, and in permanent markers across the Science Center campus and on our website.

-We have a lot of work to do.
-Recognizing our role in serving the community, we will actively partner with others to amplify Black voices, accomplishments, and leadership.
+We are still at the beginning of this essential work.
+Recognizing our role in serving the community, we will actively partner with others to amplify BIPOC voices, accomplishments, and leadership.
 This extends to everything we do, from our exhibits and educational programming to our laser shows and more.
-We will better reflect the communities that we aim to serve by recruiting and retaining People of Color throughout the entire organization and in leadership roles.
-We are still at the beginning of this essential work.
+We will better reflect the communities that we aim to serve by recruiting and retaining diverse people throughout the entire organization and in leadership roles, including the Board of Directors.
+We are proud that a Black woman has served as Board Chair since July 2017 and will be succeeded by a Black man in July 2021.

 We are asking ourselves and the community: